8 Ways Marketers Can Help Their Sales Teams Right Now

 - Divvy out call recordings to a few marketers or your team.
 Everyone should get a chance to listen to how your salespeople and customers interact.

 - Once assigned, have your team transcribe the calls.
 Some phone system tools auto-transcribe calls, so you may be able to skip this step.

 - Have your team be critical of the script.
 Did the salesperson miss a chance to mention one of your product’s flagship features?
 Was the salesperson able to speak to specific pain points the customer had?
 Could the salesperson have benefited from referencing a case study or other marketing asset?

+3. Be Active on Social MediaAccording to a Harris Poll, more than half of U.S. adults are using social media more frequently now than before the pandemic.
+With more activity on platforms like Twitter and LinkedIn, there’s no excuse you can’t join in on the discussions.
 As a marketer, make an effort to post more frequently and engage with your followers and others in your social community.
 This is a key step in building your personal brand and it can help lead to more eyes on your business’s product.
 Speaking of which, below are a few ways to drive attention:

 - Create videos using or talking about your product and post them on social media.
 Mos, a loan forgiveness brand, is a good example of how to do this on platforms, like TikTok and Twitter.

 - Host a Twitter Spaces or Clubhouse chat room about a variety of topics in your industry, especially a topic where you can name-drop your brand.
 Be careful not to be too product-focused, though.

 - Use Instagram Stories to highlight your product, especially if it’s a physical one, like fashion, furniture, art, etc. You can run polls and ask questions in your Stories as well.
 This allows you to connect directly with your audience in ways you can’t on other social media platforms.
 Many direct-to-consumer (DTC) brands use Instagram exclusively.